 While Keuka Lake doesn’t usually freeze over entirely due to its depth, the northern and southern tips often do, which makes Hammondsport a great spot for ice fishing.
 Even if you're not into walking out onto a body of water for ice fishing, there are several rivers and streams in the area that are great for angling all year long.

 Nearby Waneta and Lamoka lakes, and other smaller lakes in the area do frequently freeze.
 As a result, there’s often a lot of action taking place on the surface from ice fishing to ice sailing.
 As with any such activities, anyone interested in spending time on the ice is urged to use caution and to good judgment when determining the safety of the ice before adventuring out onto the surface as these activities are not regulated.

-Historically, winter used to bring a fair amount of snow, but these days the weather often remains moderate which means the world doesn’t usually freeze over.
-Those milder winters in particular find visitors taking advantage of the exceptional indoor activities to be found in “America’s Top Wine Region” (USA Today).
+Historically, winter used to bring a fair amount of snow, but these days the weather often remains moderate which means the world doesn’t freeze over.
+Those milder winters, in particular, find visitors taking advantage of the exceptional indoor activities to be found in “America’s Top Wine Region” (USA Today).